John Maxwell, 4th Lord Herries of Terregles: Biography

 Maxwell was the second son of Robert, fifth lord Maxwell, by Janet Douglas, daughter of Sir William Douglas of Drumlanrig, Dumfriesshire.
 He was born about 1512, and was educated at Sweetheart Abbey, Kirkcudbrightshire.
 As tutor to his nephews, and presumptive heir to them and his brother, he was for some time known as the Master of Maxwell.
 While his father and brother were prisoners in England in 1545, he with great valour held Lochmaben Castle, and refused to deliver it up.
 In 1547 he married Agnes Herries, eldest daughter and coheiress with her two sisters of William, third lord Herries.
 To win her hand he had to enter into complicated intrigues against her guardian, the Earl of Arran, who designed to marry her to his son, Lord John Hamilton.
 Although related to her within the prohibited degrees, he neglected to obtain a papal dispensation for the marriage, but on 26 May 1555 an absolution and grace of dispensation was granted him.

 On 20 March 1551-2 the Master of Maxwell was appointed to succeed his brother Robert, sixth lord Maxwell, as warden of the west marches.
 Regent Arran gave him £500 as a warden fee and £200 Scots to begin building a boundary dyke in the border "Debatable Lands".
 On 29 August 1553, Maxwell resigned the office of warden on the ground that he had come under deadly feud with various clans of the marches.
 It was therefore transferred to his uncle, James Douglas of Drumlanrig.

 In 1559 the master was committed by the queen regent to the castle of Edinburgh for declaring that he would to the uttermost of his power 'assist the preachers and the congregation' (Knox, i.
 319), but on 1 August he made his escape.
-On the 15 August, John Knox advised Cecil to comfort him with "favourable writings", as his assistance would be invaluable to their cause.
+On 15 August, John Knox advised Cecil to comfort him with "favourable writings", as his assistance would be invaluable to their cause.
 From this time Maxwell gave strenuous support to the reformed party.
 He was one of the commission who signed the treaty with Elizabeth at Berwick, 27 February 1560; he signed the band of 20 April following to defend the liberty of the Evangel, and for the expulsion of the French from Scotland; and on 27 January 1560-1 he subscribed the Book of Discipline.